sf-wdi-19-20/modules/w11_d2_1_mean/README.md

 ## Project Structure Setup

 Use your Terminal to create the front-end files.
-Navigate to your QnA app from yesterday.
+Navigate to your QnA app from yesterday or clone from here https://github.com/sf-wdi-19-20/question_answer_api_starter

 ```bash
 cd QnA